ivsnp/homates-taass-spring/README.md

-# HoMates: join, set up and share
+# HoMates: simpliflying the cohabitation

 University of Turin, Computer Science Department